sassoftware/viya4-deployment/docs/DEPENDENCY-VERSIONS.md

 # Ansible

-If deploying via the [Ansible Commands](../README.md#ansible-1) you can modify the requirements files for python and ansible respectivly:
+If deploying via the [Ansible Commands](../README.md#ansible-1) you can modify the dependency requirements files for python and ansible respectivly:

 FILE | FOR
 --- | ---
 requirements.txt | dependencies for python
-requirements.yaml | dependencies for ansible/ansible-galaxy
+requirements.yaml | dependencies for ansible-galaxy